albertowd/live-telemetry/OVERTAKE.md

 [IMG alt="Options Window"]https://raw.githubusercontent.com/albertowd/live-telemetry/master/resources/img/app-options.webp[/IMG]

 The options window toggles every overlay element rendered by the other windows.
-You can also cycle the global widget scale ([B]Size[/B]), turn CSV [B]Logging[/B] on or off (only fields actually drawn are recorded), and use the new [B]Reset[/B] button to snap every widget back to its default screen-edge anchor for the current resolution.
+You can also cycle the global widget scale ([B]Size[/B]), the hybrid-battery bar mode ([B]Battery[/B] — yellow AUTO / red ON / white OFF, see the Engine Window section), turn CSV [B]Logging[/B] on or off (only fields actually drawn are recorded), and use the [B]Reset[/B] button to snap every widget back to its default screen-edge anchor for the current resolution.

 Widget positions are stored in anchor-space — FL pins top-left, FR top-right, RL bottom-left, RR bottom-right and the engine widget bottom-centre — so cycling Size scales each widget around its assigned corner instead of pushing it off-screen.